isbjornDAO/isbjorn-home/README.md

 # isbjorn
-Software to redesign the non-profit landscape with DAO governance
+software to redesign the non-profit landscape with DAO governance